WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 it cannot help now.
 The extra capacity cannot help your overloaded system *right now*, because:

+* Adding extra capacity probably costs more money.
-* Adding extra capacity may be impossible or difficult.
+* Adding extra capacity may be impossible.
 For example, the API is easy to use, but the data center is full, which causes the API requests fail.
-* Adding extra capacity probably costs more money.
 * You may wait a long time before extra capacity is available.
-* Overhead of adding extra capacity may *reduce* capacity of existing system during the transition time.
+* Overhead of adding extra capacity may *reduce* the capacity of the existing system during the transition time.

-To be effective, you have to choose some earlier time to start the process of adding capacity.
+To be effective, you need to plan ahead.
+You have to choose some earlier time to start the process of adding capacity, before it's too late to be helpful.
 And also, be careful not to act too hastily and/or to add too much capacity.
 It's not an easy balance to find and maintain.

-(Aside: You're probably also adding storage space to the system by making your cluster bigger.)

-#### Increase the Departure Rate by Load shedding
+#### Increase the Departure Rate by load shedding

-"Load shedding" is another way to increase the `Departure Rate` side of our service equation.
+Load shedding is another way to increase the `Departure Rate` side of our service equation.
 Load shedding implementations can include:

 * Do not compute the requested value, but instead send an immediate reply to the client ... usually a reply that also signals that the system is overloaded.
-(Will clients actually act upon the overload signal?
+(Will clients actually act upon the overload signal and actually change their behavior?
 Good question.)
 * Choose an alternative computation that requires less time.
   * If the service is text search, then only search 10% of the text corpus instead of the full 100%.